The Way Era (1880-1936)

 The use of the room as a sort of “den” (and latterly a garage) perhaps explains why, up until 2005, this room was not connected to the rest of the house.
 Way’s use of the room probably also explains the strange positioning of the windows.
 There would have been five originally, all are small and above head height.
 The explanation for the room given by Savills in 2003 was that it was a room for hanging dead animals (part of the mistake of believing the house had been a hunting lodge).

-The Gypsy Lore Society’s interpretation was that Way may have tried to hide his interests in gypsydom from some of his family and friends.
+The Henry Francis’s interpretation was that Way may have tried to hide his interests in gypsydom from some of his family and friends.
 Oddly, he also did not reveal that he was the author of his own work to the society and appeared to have shun later approaches from members interested in his work.
+Francis appears to have gone on a similar journey to me back in 1954, unable to find anyone who knew anything at all about Arthur Way.
+The Society did at least managed to ascertain from Way that the book was based on gypsies that he knew in person.

 Unknown to the occupants until this research was carried out, this is probably the single most surprising discovery covered in this house history.
 I personally had used the room for years (including as an isolation zone during the Covid-19 pandemic as well as a study) and found out about Way’s original use of the room whilst I was sitting in it.